-Whether you live in Minnesota or are visiting, a visit to the mall of America should be on top of your to-do list.
-Established in 1992, this is the largest mall in the western hemisphere and 7th in the entire world.
-Therefore, when I say you need to visit the place, it’s because the place is undoubtedly worthy of your visit any time.
+A visit to the Mall of America should be on top of your to-do list.
+Established in 1992, this is the largest mall in the Western Hemisphere and 7th worldwide.
+Therefore, when I say you need to visit this place, it’s because it is undoubtedly worth visiting at any time.

 This indoor mall also offers over 50 dining and entertainment spots, some of which you can find nowhere else.
 Here, you’ll get a chance to spend some time at the Nickelodeon Universe (R) indoor park (the largest in the world), visit the SEA LIFE(R) Aquarium, or have some fun at the ACES.
 Flight Simulator.

 With over 400 events held here annually, a tour of this place guarantees some of the best indoor activities in Minnesota.
 You might even meet your favorite celebrity while there.